DFE-Digital/get-into-teaching-prototype/content/funding-your-training/index.md

 ###Check which subjects have bursaries and scholarships
 These figures are for the academic year 2020/2021 If your subject is not listed, there is not a bursary or scholarship available.
 Primary teacher training bursaries are only available if you specialise in maths.

-If you have an unrelated degree, but you studied the subject you want to teach at A level (or you have got professional experience in it) you could get a bursary for a subject knowledge enhancement course [link to SKE in How to become a teacher].
+If you have an unrelated degree, but you studied the subject you want to teach at A level (or you have got professional experience in it) you could get a bursary for a [subject knowledge enhancement course](../how-to-become-a-teacher "link to SKE in How to become a teacher").

 | Subject | Bursary | Scholarship |
 | Chemistry | £26,000 | £28,000 |